WHAT’S IN THIS REVIEW?

 As you can see, they have native app support for the usual suspects, as well as a couple of extensions if you’d prefer to control NordVPN through a browser.

-The Chrome/Firefox extensions are more lightweight in comparison, and they still benefit from features such as CyberSec, and Disabled WebRTC.
+The browser extensions are more lightweight in comparison, and they still benefit from features such as CyberSec, and Disabled WebRTC.

 Proxy & router